 Our research on power plant monitoring and controls is focused on the near-term challenge of developing low-cost, easily implemented tools that aid in optimizing cycling operations by maintaining plant performance and system durability for industrial power systems.
-Ames Laboratory's Division of Simulation, Modeling and Decision Science is working to develop effective, low-cost methods to continuously optimize existing plant control systems that can be used to optimize load following and cycling plant performance, and augment advanced condition-based monitoring systems, resulting in greater overall efficiency, lower carbon emissions, and reduced costs.
+Ames National Laboratory's Division of Simulation, Modeling and Decision Science is working to develop effective, low-cost methods to continuously optimize existing plant control systems that can be used to optimize load following and cycling plant performance, and augment advanced condition-based monitoring systems, resulting in greater overall efficiency, lower carbon emissions, and reduced costs.

 For general inquiries, please contact: Mark Bryden, 515-294-3891.